 “Our idea is that it’s going to open up all of Camelback, from 7th Avenue to 7th Street,” Gayle said of the location.
 “We’re looking to revitalize the neighborhood.
 Fortunately, bookstores all over the country are really good at that.”

 - What’s the takeaway?
-Joining forces with other small businesses can increase your potential for growth.
+Joining forces with other small businesses can increase your potential for growth and help build your business overall.
 Maintaining a small business is hard enough, so make the expansion process easier by partnering in any way you can.

 Success In a Volatile Industry